DeLuca21/ynab-ha/README.md

 - **Activity** – (Default state value) The total amount spent for the current month.
 - **To Be Budgeted** – The remaining funds available to be assigned for the current month.
 - **Age Of Money** – The average age of your money, indicating financial stability.
+- **Unapproved Transactions** – Transactions that haven’t been manually approved
+- **Uncleared Transactions** – Still-pending transactions from active accounts
+- **Overspent Categories** – Categories that went negative this month
+- **Needs Attention Count** – A quick 0–3 score based on how many of the above are true

 ---